-Dr. Tsangyao (T.Y.)
-Chen attended Taipei Teachers College and worked as a school teacher in Taiwan

-pursuing a Master of
+Dr. Tsangyao Chen attended National Taipei Teachers College in Taipei, Taiwan and pursued a Master of

 Education degree at Ohio University in Athens, Ohio.
-After receiving his master’s
+After receiving his master’s degree, Dr. Chen went

-During the course of the doctoral program, Dr. Chen worked part-time as a Technology Specialist in the
+During the course of his doctoral program, Dr. Chen took the positions of Technology Specialist and

-Director for Information Systems.
-After completing the doctorate, Dr. Chen went back to Taiwan to work as a consultant at the Institute of Information Industry in policy
+Assistant Director for Information Systems at Ohio University.
+After completing his doctorate, Dr. Chen

+worked as a consultant at the Institute of Information Industry in Taiwan doing policy research,

-Dr. Chen later joined Chung Yuan Christian University as an Assistant Professor for Management
+Dr. Chen later joined Chung Yuan University as Assistant Professor for Management Information

-international programs for the university and the Ministry of Education.
+research, Dr. Chen managed international programs for the university and the Ministry of Education.
 Dr.

-Chen helped initiate international programs such as the annual Taiwan Higher Education (THE) Fair in the Southeast Asian
+Chen helped initiate international programs such as the annual Taiwan Higher Education (THE) Fair and

 doctorate in Information Science with a focus on how cognitive and social biases affect online health

 decision-making and the design of theory-based HCI components for debiasing.
-Dr. Chen currently serves
+At FSU, Dr. Chen has